avilleret/Gem-wiki/How-to-build-Gem-on-Microsoft-Windows-(MINGW).md

 gemw32window.dll
 ~~~

-When trying to the so-created binary within Pd, you might get an error about missing dynamic libraries.
+When trying out the so-created binary within Pd, you might get an error about missing dynamic libraries.

 To solve this, locate the given library and copy it next to the `Gem.dll`.
 Good starting places are `/mingw/bin` (aka `C:\MinGW\bin`) and `/usr/local/bin` (aka `C:\MinGW\msys\1.0\local\bin`).